 As the name suggests, the track boasts 14 water crossings as the Condamine River zig zags back and forth across the track, which can only be accessed by a 4-wheel drive.

-You don’t have to be an experienced 4-wheel driver for this one, it is a fairly easy track that can be tackled by a beginner, but I would highly recommend taking a buddy, as for all 4 x 4 adventures.
+You don’t have to be experienced for this one, it is a fairly easy track that can be tackled by a beginner, but I would highly recommend taking a buddy, as for all 4 x 4 adventures.
 A high clearance vehicle is preferable, but this is all dependant on the height of the river at the time and during wet weather periods the roads can be closed.
 It is best to contact the Warwick Visitor information centre before you go, to ensure the track is open.

 Please remember to respect the environment and the neighbouring residents and take all your rubbish with you.
 There are no bins or toilets on this trip, so please be mindful of the natural habitat and abide by the speed limits.